swanchain/python-sdk-docs-samples/README.md

 ## How to run a sample

-1. Change directory to one of the sample folders, e.g. cd `computing`
+1. Change directory to one of the sample folders, e.g. cd `compute`

 ```bash
 cd compute